 User supplied input consists of the BDD representation of the function to be synthesized and optionally, the maximum number of inputs per gate, $N{inp}$ , and preferences of the types of gates, $\{G_t\}$ , to be used.
-The two optional parameters, $N{inp}$ and the set $\{G_t\}$ are used to determine the set of constituent functions, $\{F_c(x)\}$ , that are used to construct the spectral vector.
+The two optional parameters, $N{inp}$ and the set $\{G_t\}$ are used to determine the set of constituent functions, $\{F_c(x)\}\$ , that are used to construct the spectral vector.

-The following list of procedural steps provides a detailed description of logic synthesis process depicted in Fig. 10.
-Input Circuitry Iterative Logic Synthesis Algorithm:
+The following list of procedural steps provides a detailed description of logic synthesis process depicted in Figure 10.

-- 1) Formulate the composition BDD's using $\{F_c(x)\}$ and F(x). - 2) Apply the Probability Assignment Algorithm to the composition BDD's. - 3) Compute the spectral coefficients using (27). - 4) Choose the largest (in magnitude) spectral coefficient. - 5) Realize the function $F_c(x)$ that corresponds to the chosen coefficient in Sstep 4. - 6) Compute the BDD representation of the error function, $e(x) = F{c}(x) \oplus F(x).$
+Input Circuitry Iterative Logic Synthesis Algorithm

-- 7) If e(x) indicates that there are w or fewer errors, go to Step 8.
-Otherwise iterate on the synthesis by going to Step 1 and use e(x) as the next function to be synthesized. - 8) Combine all the intermediate realizations of the various chosen $F_c(x)$ functions using the $\oplus$ operator and directly realize the function e(x) for the remaining w or fewer errors.
+STEP 1 STEP 2 Formulate the composition BDDs using $\{F_c(x)\}\$ and $F(x)$ .
+Apply the Probability Assignment Algorithm to the composition BDDs.
+STEP 3 Compute the spectral coefficients using equation 27.
+STEP 4 Choose the largest (in magnitude) spectral coefficient.
+STEP 5 Realize the function $F_c(x)$ that corresponds to the chosen coefficient in step 4.
+STEP 6 Compute the BDD representation of the error function, $e(x) = F_c(x) \oplus F(x).$ STEP 7 If $e(x)$ indicates that there are $w$ or fewer errors, go to step 8.
+Otherwise iterate on the synthesis by going to step 1 and use e(x) as the next function to be synthesized.
+STEP 8 Combine all the intermediate realizations of the various chosen $F_c(x)$ functions using the $\oplus$ operator and directly realize the function $e(x)$ for the remaining w or fewer errors.

 This technique generates two-level tree-type circuits.
 For two-level realizations, each chosen $F_c(x)$ is realized in the first stage of the circuit with one multi-input logic gate.
-The second stage consists of a single combination gate that uses the outputs of all of the chosen constituent functions as its inputs.
-The circuits resulting from this synthesis technique are completely fan-out free (CFOF) and have the desirable property of requiring a set of test vectors equal to the number of primary circuit inputs to test all possible single stuckat faults.
-As discussed in [13], the use of spectral design techniques for logic synthesis is known for the ability to produce easily tested circuits.
-The diagram in Fig. 11 indicates how the two-level circuit is constructed with each iteration.
+The second stage consists of a single combination gate that uses the outputs of all of the chosen constituent functions as its' inputs.
+The circuits resulting from this synthesis technique are completely fan-out free (CFOF) and have the desirable property of requiring a set of test vectors equal to the number of primary circuit inputs to test all possible single stuck-at faults.
+As discussed in [12], the use of spectral design techniques for logic synthesis is known for the ability to produce easily tested circuits.
+The diagram in Figure 11 indicates how the two-level circuit is constructed with each iteration.